liquibase/liquibase-hibernate/README.md

 Once you have created a PR for this extension you can find the artifact for your build using the following link: [https://github.com/liquibase/liquibase-hibernate/actions/workflows/build.yml](https://github.com/liquibase/liquibase-hibernate/actions/workflows/build.yml).

-## Hibernate 3 vs. Hibernate 4 vs. Hibernate 5
+## Hibernate 5 vs. Hibernate 6

-The master branch is Hibernate 5+ compatible.
+The master branch is Hibernate 6+ compatible.
-The `hibernate4` branch is Hibernate 4.3+ compatible.
+The `hibernate5` branch is Hibernate 5.6+ compatible.
-For Hibernate 3 support, use the `hibernate3` release and/or branch.
-For hibernate `4.0-4.2` support, use the `hibernate4.2` release and/or branch.

-Ideally changes should go into the `hibernate3` branch and then be merged into master in order to support both Hibernate 3 and 4.
+Ideally changes should go into the `hibernate5` branch and then be merged into master in order to support Hibernate 5 and 6.

 ## Documentation